gdurelle/slimpay/README.md

 # Slimpay

-Implements the Slimpay Hypermedia API.
+Ruby implementation of the Slimpay Hypermedia API.

 ## Installation